php-templates/php-templates/readme.md

 DomEvent::on('rendering', 'user-profile-form.form-fields', function($template, &$data) {
     // here we have full access to manipulate the rendering context as we want
     // The rendering entity instance is binded to $this variable
-    // take a look at Parsed::class render() function to see how it works
+    // take a look at Template::class render() function to see how it works

     $input = Template::get('form-group', [
         'name' => 'country',